is-n/citadel/README.md

 # Reproducible builds

 Citadel is configured to reproducibly build artifacts.
-At this stage, we are not yet at 100% reprodubility.
+At this stage, we are not yet at 100% reproducibility.
 We have included a script to track the gaps in reproducibility.

 This requires performing two independent builds of Citadel (preferably on the